 From 2023, the public, researchers and school groups will be able to access the Science Museum Group object collection at the National Collections Centre in Wiltshire.
 This new facility will become the home for over 80% of our collection.

 Details on how to arrange access will be published closer to the time.

-Our collection research facilities at the Museum of Science and Industry, National Science and Media Museum, and the National Railway Museum will continue to be accessible.
+Our collection research facilities at the Science and Industry Museum, National Science and Media Museum, and the National Railway Museum will continue to be accessible.